nightdessert/WeCheck/README.md

 ```python
 {"article":"",  "beams":[beam_1, beam2, ... beam_m], "metric_j_score": [..., beam_i_score, ...]}
 ```
-**If this step is too sophisticated for you, you can directly use our preprocessed data from ./wecheck_data**.
+**If this step is too sophisticated for you, you can directly use our preprocessed data in ./wecheck_data**.

 ### Step 1.1: Boostrapping Task Data:
 **Summarization:**